The Contrast Between Two Types of Believer’s – Part 3

 “Whatever we are afraid to release possesses us.”
 Chapin

-Regret is intensified by realizing that we sacrificed the eternal (that which really matters) in pursuing the temporal).
+Regret is intensified by realizing that we sacrificed the eternal (which really matters) to pursue the temporal).
 Therefore, we must be cautious that today’s priorities don’t become tomorrow’s regrets.

 Growth Pains, the Struggle of Letting Go.